 Request.
 For.
 Proposal.
 RFP.

-Do the words above strike a fearful chord for you?
-Or do you see these words and feel inspired, recognizing an opportunity to grow your business?
+Do the words above strike fearful in you?
+Or do you see them and feel inspired, recognizing an opportunity to grow your business?

 If the former is true for you, it’s perfectly understandable.
-But no one should be afraid of an RFP, because each one presents a great opportunity to not only secure new business, but also to refine your business proposal writing skills.
-And that’s what we’re all about here at the Quote Roller HQ – helping you harness your own entrepreneurial awesomeness to increase your sales.
+But no one should be afraid of an RFP, because each one presents a great opportunity to not only secure new business but also to refine your business proposal writing skills.

 So with that in mind, let’s take a look at how to make the most of each and every RFP that comes your way with twelve sweet tips.

-When a company or organization issues a request for proposal, they are looking for the best provider to handle their project to come forward.
-Out of the wide world, the issuer of the RFP is after the best fit for their unique demands.
+When a company or organization issues a request for proposal, they are looking for the best provider to come forward to handle their project.
+Out of the whole wide world, the issuer of the RFP is after the best fit for their unique demands.
 And that’s where you come in.

 You have to respond accordingly to the RFP with a great business proposal.
-You already know your industry, and you will know right away if you can fulfil the requirements outlined in a given RFP.
-Once you’ve decided that you can meet the obligations outlined in the RFP, the challenge becomes convincing the prospective customer that you can deliver what they need.
+You already know your industry, and you will know right away if you can fulfill the requirements outlined in a given RFP.
+Once you’ve decided that you can meet the obligations described in the RFP, the challenge becomes convincing the prospective customer that you can deliver what they need.

-In a completely hypothetical (wink, wink) example, say you’re a web developer and you stumble on an RFP to help fix a woefully broken government website, and you’ve got the skills needed to fix it, it’s up to you to put your name in the hat.
+In a completely hypothetical (wink, wink) example, say you’re a web developer, and you stumble on an RFP to help fix an entirely broken government website, and you’ve got the skills needed to fix it, it’s up to you to put your name in the hat.